Graduate Courses

 RTF 385K HISTORY OF FILM (FOR 1st YEAR MFAs) • CHARLES RAMÍREZ BERG

-This course is a survey of international film history for graduate students who have not taken previous work in the history and aesthetics of the motion picture.
-It is required of all RTF MFA students in production and screenwriting.
-Covering the development of the medium from Thomas Edison to Robert Rodriguez, the history of cinema will be approached from various perspectives (as a technology, an industry, an entertainment medium, and a mode of personal and national expression).
+This course is a survey of international film history for graduate students.
+It is required of all RTF MFA students in screenwriting.
+Covering the development of the medium from Thomas Edison to the present, the history of cinema will be approached from various perspectives (as a technology, an industry, an entertainment medium, and a mode of personal and national expression, as a language).
 Particular attention will be given to the evolution of film’s formal elements.
-Several assignments are designed to acquaint students with how research in film history is conducted.
+Several assignments are designed to acquaint students with how film styles have evolved, how film style operates as a language, and how research in film history is conducted.

 MFA PRODUCTION COURSES